Hyacinth plants are starting to become more and more common. As of late, these plants have started being given away as gifts.

 A hyacinth plant is generally going to bloom for eight to twelve weeks.
 Most people who receive these plants as gifts get the plants when they’re in full bloom.

-It’s possible that you might enjoy the hyacinth for one or two months and then you’ll see the flowers start to wither.
+It’s possible that you might enjoy the plant for one or two months and then you’ll see the flowers start to wither.
 This is supposed to happen when the plant enters dormancy.

 Deadheading the Hyacinth